Gorilla, Munki & Other Apes

 Munki, however, is not compatible with Windows – and so IT professionals turn to many other vendors providing their own takes on how to distribute software at scale for the Windows platform.
 This creates fragmentation in both the toolset and the mental model of software distribution.

 Over the past month, I've become a contributor to the Gorilla project, with the goal of helping it deliver the same functionality we've come to expect from Munki, but for the Windows platform.

 Gorilla uses most of the same terminology and mappings as Munki:

 - It is, at its core, just a web server & a client app

 - The server hosts manifests, catalogs, and packages

 - The manifests determine what software is installed

 - The catalogs list all available software

-Gorilla is written in Go, making it fast, flexible, and powerful – and potentially, cross-platform.
+Gorilla is written in the Go programming language, making it fast, flexible, and powerful – and, potentially later, cross-platform.